davebenson/doom4-walkthrough/README.md

 After this, jump onto the crates at the end of the landing bay, and jump the chasm.

+At the end of this area, you may catch a glance of the Field Drone flying away to the right.
+But go left to an area with Health and Armor, and the second Codex Entry "Environments / The UAC".

 ## Mission 1: Fight: Just Across the Chasm
+Go back, and to the right where you saw the Field Drone; it's floating right ahead.
+Interact with it:  I tend to get Explosive Shot as it makes an upcoming challenge easier, but it isn't necessary.

-You will come across some The Possesseds worshipping something.
-There are 3 Possessed Soldiers around in the peripheries as well, and they and some Imps will quickly join in the fun.
+You will come across some The Possesseds worshipping a corpse.
+There are 3 Possessed Soldiers around in the peripheries as well, and they will be join in the fun by some Imps that'll spawn, potentially close to you.

-After the fight, go forward and turn left to find Health and Armor.
+After killing them, Checkpoint.

 ## Mission 1: Fight: Pre Entranceway Area
 This canyon can be approached in two ways: (1) go directly up the canyon, (2) back up and ascend some cliffs (there's a Health), cross over the canyon on a land bridge, then turn left and climb up a yellow metal wall.

 Either way, expect 5+ Imps (plus some The Possesseds).

-(TODO: need to identify when the CP occurs)
+Checkpoint.

 You should see a suit of Armor on a small plateau.
-Just before that, at the canyon's bottom, look around for a "secret" tunnel.
+Just before that, at the canyon's bottom, look around for a small backfacing greenlit "secret" tunnel.
-It leads to Secret #??? to "???
-Model, ???guy".
+It leads to a cliff with Secret #3 to "Imp Model, Classicguy".

 ## Mission 1: Fight: Entrance
-You can approach this fight up the main road, or from the side using the plateau to the right.
+You can approach this fight up the main road (over the plateau with a suit of armor), or from the side using the plateau to the right.
 Use grenades to knock these forces back, and retreat to snipe at the various demons.

 It's about 6?
 Possessed Soldier, 6?
 Imps, and 12?
 The Possessed.